MercyGachema/Tie-Tane-Pharmacy-Website/README.md

 # Tie-Tane-Pharmacy-Website
-This is a working pharmacy website
-Created with Javascript.
-Html and Css
+This is a working pharmacy website Created with Javascript, Html and Css